Microsoft/MCW-Big-Compute/Hands-on lab/Before the HOL - High Performance Computing.md

 8. Your installation of Batch Explorer is ready for use.

-### Task 2: Download and Install Azure Storage Explorer
+### Task 2: Download and install Azure Storage Explorer

 1. Using a browser on your local machine, navigate to: <https://azure.microsoft.com/features/storage-explorer/>.